Open-Grid-Alliance/vision-paper/main.md

 # Mission & Vision

-The Open Grid Alliance (OGA) seeks to be this organization.
+The Open Grid Alliance (http://opengridalliance.org) is a member-supported collaboration organization that produces vendor-neutral strategies to evolve the Internet to a global, shared platform that distributes compute, data, and intelligence to when and where it’s needed, on demand, and with guarantees and SLAs.
 It will include leaders from multiple industries and disciplines, leveraging domain expertise that spans the entire stack, encompassing the physical infrastructure as well as the software-driven networking, virtualization, automation, and application layers.

+The OGA will embrace technologies that distribute the economics and flexibility of the cloud through the network edge all the way to end users, making it possible to build new classes of applications that support billions of intelligent devices, the data that they generate, and the new networking infrastructure that underpins their seamless operation.

+The OGA will define key principles for the Open Grid and identify interoperable technologies that adhere to those principles.
+It will document how these technologies will impact cloud providers, developers, vendors, communication service providers (CSPs), internet service providers (ISPs), and end users.
+The OGA will promote collaboration and open architectures that will enable the dynamic geo-distribution of workloads.

 # Introduction and Motivation